thk123/se4be-website/index.md

 **Source control is indispensable for working with other developers on code.**

+Source control allows developers to iterate with confidence, share works-in-progress with others and see what changes introduced problems.
+No software project should be undertaken without it.

 I will cover setting up source control for your project, before going onto best practices for using them successfully.

 [Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use source control effectively.